jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/cad-cam-technology.md

   title: CAD-CAM TECHNOLOGY
   content: '<p class="dv-subtitle text-center">Computerized technology that allows
-    3D scanning, digitalization and data transfer to software that designs and builds the core of any type of total ceramic restoration, through the activation and control of a Micro-Milling Robotic System. </p>
+    3D scanning, digitalization and data transfer to software that designs and builds the core of any type of total ceramic restoration; through the activation and control of a Micro-Milling Robotic System. </p>

 '